Open Call for Artists: Submit Your Art to The 34 Gallery Initiative!

 Our target UN SDG Action: "Rescue plan for people and planet through a youth vocational training centre on life skills," is driven by the Simuka Africa Youth Association Board, coordinated by Andrea Romaoli Garcia, OHCHR Special Rapporteur & supported by the Government of Zimbabwe, UNICEF, UN Volunteers and World Bank.

-SDG 5: The SAYA Girls cLub & Educational Training
+SDG 5: The SAYA Girls Club & Educational Training

 SDG 4: NORTON VOCATIONAL TRAINING CENTRE & Library